 Believe it or not, even seemingly small decisions and actions can put your credibility on the line.
 Take the time to make sure your decisions are consistent with the values.
 That way, you can truly be what you say you are.

-Tags: Accountability, Communication, Conflict Resolution, culture, Culture Change, Customer Service in Healthcare, doctor communication, Employee Engagement, Feedback, Healthcare Leader, Leadership, nurse communication, Organizational Change, Organizational Culture, Patient Experience, Values, Vision
+Tags: Accountability, Communication, Conflict Resolution, credibility, culture, Culture Change, Customer Service in Healthcare, Employee Engagement, Feedback, Healthcare Leader, Leadership, nurse communication, Organizational Change, Organizational Culture, Patient Experience, physician communication, Values, Vision